railwayapp/docs/src/docs/reference/volumes.md

 <PriorityBoardingBanner />

-Volumes allow you to store persistent data for services on Railway.
+Volumes is a feature that allows you to store persistent data for services on Railway.

 <Image
     layout="intrinsic"